We treat behavioral health and substance abuse challenges by offering a full range of outpatient and inpatient services.

 Additional Resources

 Behavioral and mental health issues affect people of all ages and populations, but Native Americans can be at a higher risk.
 Complex and interrelated risk factors contribute to higher rates of suicide among Native Americans.
 Risk factors include mental health disorders, substance abuse, intergenerational trauma, and community-wide issues.
-Cooperation among tribal, federal, and other partners is imperative to create a safety net of interconnected programming – health, education, law enforcement, public health and well-being, economic development, and physical and behavioral health – to maximize effectiveness of services and to protect individuals against suicide risk.
 If you or someone you know needs immediate help, please reach out to one of the crisis and emergency lines to speak with someone:

 Your Title Goes Here